theanshulcode/Anshul-Srivastava/README.md

 <br/>

--  Pre-Final Year Undergrad Student majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
+-  Final Year Undergrad Student majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
+-  I am currently working on Data Structures and Algorithms.
 -  Ex-Research Intern at The University of Queensland, Australia.
 -  Research interest areas are Data Science, Machine Learning and Deep Learning.
--  I am currently working on Data Structures and Algorithms.
 - Contact me on: theanshulcode@gmail.com

  ### Languages and Tools: